 - Education will be delivered by experienced educators based in Primary Care with external resources including simulated patients as required.

 - Successful applicants may be given a £5,000 support package to assist their relocation to the UK

-- Whilst on the programme, you will receive a salary of around £30,805 with the possibility of doing some on-call work.
-For further information on Terms and Conditions for see the NHS Employers website.
+- Whilst on the programme, you will receive a salary of around £31,422 with the possibility of doing some on-call work.
+For further information on Terms and Conditions see the NHS Employers website.

-- If required, Health Education England will provide a Certificate of Sponsorship (CoS), to enable you to work in the England under a Tier 2 visa Click here for further information.
+If required, Health Education England will provide a Certificate of Sponsorship (CoS), to enable you to work in the England under a Tier 2 visa.
+Further information can be found here.